dart-lang/site-www/src/content/effective-dart/design.md

 ### AVOID returning `this` from methods just to enable a fluent interface

-{% include 'linter-rule-mention.md', rules:'avoid_returning_this' %}
+{% render 'linter-rule-mention.md', rules:'avoid_returning_this' %}

 Method cascades are a better solution for chaining method calls.